syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Converter-Settings.md

 # Excel to PDF Converter Settings

-XlsIO allows you to convert an entire workbook or a single worksheet into PDF document with Excel to PDF converter settings.
+XlsIO allows you to convert an entire workbook or a single worksheet into PDF document with conversion settings of Excel to PDF converter.
 Refer to the following links for assemblies/nuget packages required based on platforms to convert Excel document into PDF.

 * [Assemblies Information](https://help.syncfusion.com/file-formats/xlsio/assemblies-required#converting-excel-document-to-pdf)
 * [NuGet Information](https://help.syncfusion.com/file-formats/xlsio/nuget-packages-required#converting-excel-document-into-pdf)

 ## PDF Conformance Level

 Excel to PDF converter settings allows you to set the PDF conformance level.
-There are two conformance levels Pdf_A1B and Pdf_X1A2001.
+Excel to PDF currently supports following PDF conformances.
+* PDF/A-1b conformance
+* PDF/X-1a conformance

 N> 1.
 To know more details about PDF conformance refer [https://help.syncfusion.com/file-formats/pdf/working-with-pdf-conformance](https://help.syncfusion.com/file-formats/pdf/working-with-pdf-conformance)
 N> 2.
 Pdf_X1A2001 is not supported for NETStandard.